ebramk12/digital-disbursements/docs/interactive-guide/api-flow/create-nonce-token.md

 # Step 3: Create the Account Nonce Token

 ### Description
-In this request you will utilize the publicKey returned in step 4 to encrypt your PCI data.
-Once that is done you will pass that data into this call and receive a nonce token to be used in the upcoming step.
+In this request you are going to encrypt your PCI (Payment Card Industry) data with the help of Public Key and TokenId generated in "Create a Public Token" API call in previous step.
+Once that is done you will pass that data into this call and receive a nonce token to be used in the upcoming step for account vaulting.
 Keep in mind the encrypted payload for each variable should be surrounded by `ENC[ ]` as shown in the examples.

 <!-- theme: failure -->
 >### **Header Change**